 Step 2: Choose MKV and tweak settings

-Next, let's move eyes to the top right section marked with a yellow box No.2.
+Next, let's move eyes to the section marked with a yellow box No.2.
 This is where you set the final output file configurations.

-Fine-tune file settings. this Mac app also has a number of controls for tweaking advanced settings.
-Simply click the small blue Gear icon on the top right corner of the format, this should bring up a window like this.
+Fine-tune file settings. this application also has a number of controls for tweaking advanced settings.
+Simply click the "Settings" button next to "Profile", this should bring up a window like this.

 From there, you can manipulate the quality of the resulting video through adjusting the value to codec, resolution, frame rate, bit rate and more.

-Note that this Mac DVD to MKV video converter comes with a good list of standard file presets for your ripped DVD.
+Note that this DVD to MKV video converter comes with a good list of standard file presets for your ripped DVD.
 This will simplify the task, so you can rip a DVD to the correct format with right size for popular gadgets.
 Also see: Best Blu-ray converter software.

-OK, the last step and the easiest step, click the blue "Convert" button on the bottom right to begin the DVD ripping to MKV for Mac.
+OK, the last step and the easiest step, click the blue "Convert" button on the bottom right to begin the DVD ripping to MKV on your computer.